Person Data Enrichment — Email, Phone & LinkedIn

 - Spending limit awareness — checks Apify's

-eventChargeLimitReachedflag after each successful enrichment and stops cleanly without losing already-pushed data - Partial result safety — flushes output to the Apify dataset in batches of 100, so a mid-run failure never loses completed records
+eventChargeLimitReachedflag after each successful enrichment and stops cleanly without losing already-pushed data - Per-item push then charge — every record is pushed to the dataset BEFORE the PPE event fires, so you can never be charged for data that wasn't saved

 - Input echo — every output row includes

-source: "not_found"row with nulls rather than being silently dropped, keeping your row count consistent - Custom API key support — bring your own PDL API key (free tier: 100 calls/month from PDL directly) or use the built-in shared key; BYOK removes the shared rate limit ceiling
+source: "not_found"row with nulls rather than being silently dropped, keeping your row count consistent - Custom API key support — bring your own PDL API key (free tier: 100 calls/month from PDL directly) or use the built-in shared key; BYOK removes the shared monthly ceiling

 Use cases for person enrichment lookup